kertaskids/PlanetEditorCS/README.md

 A Homework for converting c++ code to c#.
 The original c++ codes can be found here : https://github.com/bachelorwhc/PlanetEditor

+Below is the example of usage of the program :
 ![Screenshot of the program](https://github.com/kertaskids/PlanetEditorCS/blob/master/PlanetEditor.PNG)

 Answer for the question :